Jbleezy/BO2-Reimagined/README.md

 * Decreased weapon pick up time from 12 seconds to 9 seconds
 * Moves to new location instantly
 * Special sound no longer plays when obtaining the Ray Gun
-* Special sound plays when obtaining a limited weapon
+* Special sound plays when obtaining the wonder weapon
 * Teddy bear model shows at correct angles when it first appears

 ## Perks